Ezekiel Elliott Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Matchup vs. Philadelphia

-- Elliott, in nine matchups against the Eagles, has run for a TD three times (including multiple scores in one game).
+- Elliott, in nine matchups versus the Eagles, has run for a TD three times (including multiple scores in one game).

-- In terms of defending against the run, the Eagles are seventh in the league, conceding 103.9 yards per game.
+- Elliott will go up against a Eagles squad that allows 103.9 rushing yards per game and is the NFL's seventh-ranked rush defense.

-- The Cowboys are up against the NFL's 21st-ranked defense when it comes to rushing TDs conceded (16 this year).
+- The Cowboys are up against the NFL's 21st-ranked defense when it comes to rushing TDs allowed (16 this season).

 Recent Performances

-- Elliott has run for 105 yards on 34 carries (35.0 yards per game) with two touchdowns over his last three games.
+- Elliott has 105 rushing yards on 34 attempts (35.0 yards per carry) and two touchdowns during his last three games.

-- He's also averaged 13.0 receiving yards per game, catching five passes for 39 yards and one touchdown.
+- He has added five catches for 39 yards (13.0 per game) and one receiving touchdown.

 Elliott's Dallas Teammates